Why You Should Trust Us

 Scrivener is the go-to app for writers of all kinds, used every day by best-selling novelists, screenwriters, non-fiction writers, students, academics, lawyers, journalists, translators and more.
 Scrivener won’t tell you how to write—it simply provides everything you need to start writing and keep writing.

 If Ulysses is a Porsche, Scrivener is a Volvo.
 One is sleek and responsive, the other is built like a tank, both are quality.
 Either would be a great choice for a serious writer.
 Although I’ve never used Scrivener for serious writing, it has my attention.
 I closely follow its progress and love to read reviews about it.
 Until recently its interface seemed a little dated, but all of that changed last year when Scrivener 3 was released.
+Update: you can now read my full Scrivener review here.

 This is how it looks when you first open it.
 The “binder” containing your documents on the left, and a large writing pane on the right.
 If you prefer Ulysses’ three-pane layout, Scrivener supports it.
 Unlike Ulysses, you can’t see your entire document library at once—the binder contains only documents related to the writing project you currently have open.